On top of that, you’re going to learn:

 This stiffness can lead to feeling clumsy, which is exactly where jumps can be useful.

-Whether you are working with barbells, dumbbells and machines or just kettlebells, we ALWAYS recommend finishing the workout with bodyweight jumps.
+Whether you are working with barbells, dumbbells and machines or just kettlebells, we ALWAYS recommend finishing the workout with some form of bodyweight jumps.

 Alright, you can combine different kettlebell lunge variations and exercises, but should you throw in barbells and dumbbells as well?